AbdAllAh950/k-means-clustering/README.md

 ## Notes
 - The code automatically generates the required dataset and plot.
 - Make sure PySpark is properly configured in your environment.

-## Contact
-For questions or feedback, please contact the course instructor or submit an issue in the project repository.